Ukrainian president says counteroffensive does not aim to attack Russian territory

 A Luftwaffe jet flew Zelenskyy to the German capital from Rome, where he had met Saturday with Pope Francis and Italian Premier Giorgia Meloni.

-On the eve of his arrival — which is taking place amid tight security — the German government announced a new package of military aid for Ukraine worth more than 2.7 billion euros ($3 billion), including tanks, anti-aircraft systems and ammunition.
+It is his first visit to Berlin since the start of the war and comes a day after the German government announced a new package of military aid for Ukraine worth more than 2.7 billion euros ($3 billion), including tanks, anti-aircraft systems and ammunition.

-“Already in Berlin.
-Weapons.
-Powerful package.
-Air defense.
-Reconstruction.
-EU.
-NATO.
-Security,” Zelenskyy tweeted Sunday, in an apparent reference to the key priorities of his trip.
+Zelenskyy thanked Scholz for Germany's political, financial and military support, saying the country is now second only behind the United States in providing aid to Ukraine — and joked that he is working to make it the biggest donor.

+Scholz made clear that Kyiv can expect German aid to keep flowing.

 After initially hesitating to provide Ukraine with lethal weapons, Germany has become one of the biggest suppliers of arms to Ukraine, including Leopard 1 and 2 battle tanks, and the sophisticated IRIS-T SLM air-defense system.
 Modern Western hardware is considered crucial if Ukraine is to succeed in its planned counteroffensive against Russian troops.